Dynamic Credit Investment in Partially Observed Markets: The Utility Maximization Problem

 Then, we have the following crucial result, whose proof is reported in Appendix \ref{app:utilmax}.} \begin{proposition} It holds {that}

-\end{proposition} The representation in~\eqref{eq:stocontr} establishes the correspondence between the original partially observed control problem (criterion~\eqref{eq:Jvpi} depending on the hidden state $X_t$) and the complete observation control problem (criterion~\eqref{eq:stocontr} depending on the observed (filter) probabilities $p_t$). }
+\end{proposition} The representation in~\eqref{eq:stocontr} establishes the correspondence between the original partially observed control problem (criterion~\eqref{eq:Jvpi} depending on the hidden state $X_t$) and {a} complete observation control problem (criterion~\eqref{eq:stocontr} depending on the observed (filter) probabilities $p_t$).